Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Summary and conclusions

 \section{Summary and conclusions}

 We have conducted first-principles calculations to investigate various properties and the phase transition from paraelectric to ferroelectric states in the compound Pb$_5$Ge$_3$O$_{11}$ (PGO).
 Our findings illuminate the microscopic mechanisms underlying the polar deformation, pinpointing a polar mode as the primary source of instability.
 By calculating the Born effective charges, we establish no significant anomalous charge transfer, suggesting that geometric effects or lone pairs are more decisive factors.
 Our data corroborate the classification of PGO as a hyperferroelectric compound~\cite{conroy2023observation}.
-This conclusion is evidenced by the persistence of the instability even under the $\mathbf{D}$ = 0 condition (i.e., after accounting for LO-TO splitting) and its short-range origin, as opposed to the long-range interactions typical of more conventional ferroelectrics.
-This observation implies that domains polarized along the $c$-axis would remain stable despite variations in boundary conditions, ranging from periodic boundary conditions ($\mathbf{E}$ = 0) to open boundary conditions ($\mathbf{D}$ = 0).
+This conclusion is evidenced by the persistence of the instability even under the $\mathbf{D}$ = 0 condition (i.e., after accounting for LO-TO splitting).
+This observation implies that domains polarized along the $c$-axis would remain stable despite variations in boundary conditions, ranging from periodic ($\mathbf{E}$ = 0) to open circuit boundary conditions ($\mathbf{D}$ = 0).
 Furthermore, we demonstrate that the phonon branch associated with the soft mode remains unstable up to the zone boundary.

 Exploring the energy landscape reveals the central role of an invariant $\Gamma_{1}$ and a polar $\Gamma_{2}$ modes: their non-linear coupling bolsters the magnitude of the polarisation along the $z$-axis and deepens the energy barrier between opposite domains.
 We hypothesize that this effect - remarkable despite the relatively small magnitude of the invariant distortion - may be associated with the presence of lone pairs of Pb atoms.
 The computed spontaneous polarisation - either with the Berry phase approach or the Born effective charges - is consistent with the value found in experiments.
 Also, we correctly reproduce the second-order character of the phase transition.